 Protesters Leave Dakota Access Pipeline Area; Some Stay And Are Arrested

-Local law enforcement officers are arresting people who chose not to evacuate federal land near part of the Dakota Access Pipeline north of the Standing Rock Sioux Reservation.
+Local law enforcement officers have arrested some people who chose not to evacuate federal land near part of the Dakota Access Pipeline north of the Standing Rock Sioux Reservation.
+Most protesters had left earlier.
+At dusk, police moved back, and said they would not enter the camp at that time.

 The governor of North Dakota had set Wednesday as the evacuation deadline for the largest protest camp, which is on a flat area north of the Cannonball River.
 He cited flooding concerns.